nilsdeppe/pydro/docs/Reconstruction.rst

 Pydro provides two variants of reconstruction schemes.
-The first are the standard reconstruction schemes including TVD and WENO-type schemes, while the second (not yet available) are positivity-preserving adaptive-order schemes.
+The first are the standard reconstruction schemes including TVD and WENO-type schemes, while the second are positivity-preserving adaptive-order schemes.
 The two scheme classes have different interfaces and so must be used slightly differently.
 The interface for each is documented in the sections below.

 Standard reconstruction
 -----------------------